nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 2. Login

-Log into the repository account you created.
+Log into the Docker account you created.
 Enter your username and password when prompted.

 ````
 docker login